This section describes using

 dune build @runtest

-The two commands are equivalent.
-They will run all the tests defined in the current directory and its children recursively.
+The two commands are equivalent, and they will run all the tests defined in the current directory and its children directories recursively.
 You can also run the tests in a specific sub-directory and its children by using:

 dune build @foo/bar/runtest